TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

     * File: the relative file path of the Word Document to convert

     {: .note}
     > It's recommended that you use the folder icon to navigate to the template yourself first, then cut the text from the box and re-paste it.
 This will ensure that you have the correct directory.
-There are also path properties from the "Create file" action that can be used here to access the file, but because at the time of writing this, we have not received a final official folder/directory to place these files and the path attained using the folder icon is different from using a similar method in the "Create file" action, we simply appended on the `Word Docs File path` variable and a `/` followed by the file name from the "Create file" action in "Dynamic values."
+There are also path properties from the "Create file" action that can be used here to access the file, but because at the time of writing this, we have not received a final official folder/directory to place these files and the path attained using the folder icon is different from using a similar method in the "Create file" action, we simply appended on the `Word Docs File path` variable and a `/` followed by the file name from the "Create file" action in "Dynamic Value."
 In the future, this can be adjusted for easier maintenance.

     ![Convert Word Document to PDF]({{ site.baseurl }}/assets/images/powerAutomate/convertScheduleAWordToPDF.png)